The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 As her work rewilding city spaces with the Miyawaki method—adapted for Australian landscapes—gained momentum, she noticed another pattern emerging: a growing disconnect between children and the natural world across Perth.
 What began as a mission to restore urban nature gradually expanded to include something more—to help children reconnect with it.

-The Biophilic Blueprint sat down with Dr Grey Coupland to explore Pocket Forests WA, a program based on The Miyawaki Method—a Japanese approach to rewilding spaces.
+The Biophilic Blueprint sat down with Dr Grey Coupland to explore the Miyawaki Forest Program (Pocket Forests WA), a program based on The Miyawaki Method—a Japanese approach to rewilding spaces.

 Her journey began with curiosity, quickly evolving into a hands-on mission to bring biodiversity and connection to urban spaces.

 "I hadn't heard of a Miyawaki forest before.
-I came across a World Economic Forum post talking about how we can revegetate our urban landscape with these small pockets of native plants to increase biodiversity and impact on the wellbeing of people living in cities,” Coupland said.
+I came across a World Economic Forum post describing how we can revegetate our urban landscape with these small pockets of native plants.
+These forest help to increase urban biodiversity and can have an impact on the wellbeing of people living in cities,” Coupland said.

-"Now I'm trying to bring biodiversity back and revitalise our urban areas for urban greening, so that people can reconnect with nature for health and wellbeing as well."
+"Now I'm trying to help bring biodiversity back and revitalise our urban spaces for urban greening and so—that people can reconnect with nature for health and wellbeing."

 The Miyawaki forests, or “pocket” forests, are part of a dedicated science program run by the Harry Butler Institute at Murdoch University in Perth.
 Through the program, small pockets of land are transformed into dense, living ecosystems.
 The forests do more than greening the landscape—they’re cooling spaces, rich biodiverse sanctuaries and they have been altered to suit Australia’s unique landscape.